xdanielgonzalez/simple_chrome_copy_paster/README.md

 1. To use this program download the file and unzip the chrome_copy_paster.zip file onto your computer

-2. Navigate to extensions on the chrome browser and ensure that developer mode is turned on
+2. Navigate to manage extensions on the chrome browser and ensure that developer mode is turned on

 3. Click on the load unpacked button